SoftUni-Internal/interactive-content/EN/02-Function-Context/01-what-is-this.md

 [/slide]

-[slide]
+[slide hideTitle]

 # "this" in the Browser

 The **global object** in the browser is the **window**.

-Run the below examples in your browser's console to see them in action!
+Run the following examples in your browser's console to see them in action!

 ```js
 function foo() {